Lab 4: Linked and Loaded

 (gdb) x/4wx $sp

-The starting memory diagram shows the state of memory up to the point where main was called.
-What is shown in the diagram should match the observations you make in gdb.
-Here are some key details to take a look at:
+The full memory diagram shows the state of memory up to the point where main was called.
+The information shown in gdb should match this diagram.
+Here are some key details to observe:

-• The gdb x command ("examine memory") can be used to display contents of memory as though it were an array.
+• The gdb x command ("examine memory") display the contents of memory as though it were an array.

 • Use help x to learn more about the options for repeat count, format, and size.

-• The stack pointer was initialized to address 0x50000000 and grows downward as new values are pushed.
-Where the program is stopped, the stack contains just one stack frame for the function _cstart.
-That frame is size 16 bytes and occupies locations 0x4ffffff0- 0x4ffffffc on the stack.
+• The stack pointer was initialized to address 0x50000000 and grows downward when a new stack frame is pushed.
+At the point the program is currently stopped, the stack contains only one stack frame, for the function _cstart.
+The frame size is 16 bytes and occupies locations 0x4ffffff0- 0x4ffffffc on the stack.

 • Try examine x/4wx $sp to display four words in hex (4wx) starting from address sp. ("word" is 32-bits) This command shows the topmost four words on the stack – neat!